-- Commons Act 1876 - some 36 commons in England and Wales are under the Commons Act 1876 - the Commons Act 1876 also enabled the confirmation of Orders providing for the inclosure of common land or common fields, and the sets out details of the orders confirmed
+- Commons Act 1876 - some 36 commons in England and Wales are regulated under the Commons Act 1876 - the Commons Act 1876 also enabled the confirmation of Orders providing for the inclosure of common land or common fields, and the table sets out details of the orders confirmed

 - Commons Act 1899 - provides a mechanism of enabling district councils and National Park authorities to manage commons where their use for exercise and recreation is the prime consideration and where the owner and commoners do not require a direct voice in the management, or where the owner cannot be found.
 There are at least 200 schemes of management made under the 1899 act